Welcome back

 VPN Enhancements

 The UC Merced VPN, Global Protect, has been enhanced to support the campus's new network access levels.
-Now, when you log into the VPN, you will receive a connection confirmation that outlines what network level you are connected to and policies enforced while connected to the VPN.
+Now, when you log into the VPN, you will receive a connection confirmation that details what network access level you are connected at and the policies enforced while connected to the VPN.

-The VPN provides two levels of access to the network: Blue and Gold.
+The VPN provides access to the network at one of two levels: Blue and Gold.
 Blue provides general access to campus systems, while Gold is required to access systems with P3/P4 data security.
 The only way to achieve Gold level access is to be enrolled in our Device Management Program (DMP).

 Software Ordering